 - This medicine may make you dizzy or drowsy.
 Do not drive or use machines if you are not alert.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Unusual sweating, sometimes with fever or cold skin.
+- Unusual sweating (sometimes with fever or cold, clammy skin)

 If you notice these less serious side effects, talk with your doctor: